Vinegar has antifungal and antibacterial properties that can help slow foot fungus, prevent foot odor, and soothe dry feet.

 - Wear canvas or leather shoes, which allow your feet to breathe.

 - Go barefoot when you’re at home.

-Because vinegar is a mild exfoliator, you can also use it to treat callouses and warts.
-After soaking, you can file your feet with a pumice stone to help rid it of hardened skin.
+Vinegar is a mild exfoliator, so you can also use it to treat callouses and warts.
+After soaking, you can file your feet with a pumice stone to help get rid of hardened skin.

 Vinegar foot soaks can also soothe dry, cracked feet.
-Use cool water, as hot water has a tendency to dry out your skin.
+Use cool water, as hot water can dry out your skin.
 Soak nightly, then moisturize your feet and put on socks.